Webfeet: The New Mrs Arrowsmith

 B:

-For the men when you are doing the left hand turn with your partner and have made sure they are heading their right hand star, you are naturally turning for the cast out.
+For the men, when you are doing the left hand turn with your partner and have made sure they are heading into their right hand star, you are naturally turning for the cast out.
 It is angular momentum.
 It just flows.
 Enjoy it :-)

 And then once you've got the figure right, you can start throwing in some variations.